 Widely considered a perennial vine, living and thriving in sub-tropical regions, die-hard horticulturists can successfully grow the Moonflower plants as an annual in colder zones.

 Homeowners looking for plants that lend aesthetic appeal, as well as a truly unforgettable scent, can turn to the Moonflower for help.

 The elegant fragrance adds to the pleasant experience as you sip wine with friends, go out for a breath of fresh air or stroll outside in the late evenings.

 Those whose garden is their haven for rest will appreciate the stark white flowers on dark nights.

-Epiphyllum orchid cactus, also known as Queen of the Night or Moonflower cactus makes one unique flowering plant due to the fact that it is a night-blooming plant.
+Epiphyllum orchid cactus, also known as Queen of the Night or Moonflower cactus, makes one unique flowering plant because it is a night-blooming plant.

 You will never experience the beauty and fragrance of the Queen of the Night’s flowers unless you stay up late at night and waited for it to come.